Laser Quest: Scoring

+Laser Quest score card from a team game.

 Players always gain more points for making a tag than they lose for being tagged.
 In a standardised game, a player gains ten points when tagging another, and loses points corresponding to the above scale when tagged.

 Players may also be awarded bonus points based on their accuracy—usually 10 points for every 1% hit rate.
 Players achieving a hit rate of 10% are awarded 100 bonus points.
 In a standard 'Solo' game, this bonus is limited to a maximum of 100 points, far less than the theoretical maximum of 1000 points awarded to a 100% accuracy.
 This prevents players tagging one person with their first tag and then hiding for the rest of the game.
 As it is possible to tag multiple players with one tag, it is possible for a player's accuracy ratio to exceed 100%.

 In team games, the team score is the sum of all similarly coloured players' individual scores.